If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What is Bell’s palsy?

-- Drooping or weakness that makes the face look lopsided
+- Drooping that makes the face look uneven

 - Loss of facial expression

 - Trouble speaking

 - Ear pain